 The resources use a series of evidence-based nutrition education units linked to the Australian Curriculum, and they align with the Australian Dietary Guidelines (2013).
 The units have been developed by Nutrition Australia ACT in consultation with teachers from ACT schools and ACT Health staff.

-Food&ME is made up of five nutrition education units:
+Food&ME is made up of six nutrition education units:

 - Years 1 & 2